Ragekill3377/Titanox/Readme.md

 **Hook a function in a specific library**:(Will hook in target library/Binary specified in 'inLibrary'.)
 Full name is required. i.e extension if any e.g .dylib.
 It auto loads in the target if not loaded in!
 Can be the main executable or a loaded library in the application.**
+* this is same as static function hook, but it automatically loads in the target executable.

 ```objc
 [TitanoxHook hookFunctionByName:"symbolName" inLibrary:"libName" withReplacement:newFunction outOldFunction:&oldFunction];